FahrplanDatenGarten/pyhafas/docs/usage/get_started.rst

 Sample Starter Code
 -------------------
-Below is a samle code for an easy usage.
+Below is a sample code for an easy usage.
 It has multiple parts:

 1. It imports the `HafasClient` and the `DBProfile` of pyHaFAS and creates the `HafasClient` with the :term:`profile` :superscript:`G`.
 The `DBProfile` is the :term:`profile` :superscript:`G` belonging to the HaFAS deployment of Deutsche Bahn.